-Mark Twain, Father of American Literature, grew up in in Hannibal, a place that inspired some of his greatest works including The Adventures of Tom Sawyer and Adventures of Huckleberry Finn.
+Mark Twain, Father of American Literature, grew up in Hannibal, a place that inspired some of his greatest works including The Adventures of Tom Sawyer and Adventures of Huckleberry Finn.
 Learn more about his life at the Mark Twain Boyhood Home and Museum, Mark Twain Cave and other attractions in his hometown.

-Andrew Taylor Still, Father of Osteopathic Medicine, spent his formative years in Northeast Missouri and later established A.T.
+Andrew Taylor Still, Father of Osteopathic Medicine, spent his formative years in northeast Missouri and later established A.T.
 Still University in Kirksville – the first osteopathic medical school in the world.
 The Museum of Osteopathic Medicine, located at the university, tells the story of osteopathic medicine, developed in 1864, and its holistic approach to wellness that dates back to Hippocrates.

 Many dads speak the language of barbecue and know that Missouri barbecue can’t be beat.
 With accolades from the likes of the Food Network and the Travel Channel, Pappy’s Smokehouse has been serving up awarding-winning barbecue in St. Louis since 2008.
 The restaurant was named for the late Jim “Pappy” Emerson – the owners’ brother, uncle, friend and mentor, who provided “great food and good times.”

-Dad's "sweeter side" is on display at Dad's Cookie Company in St. Louis.
-Henry Renz Sr., a South St. Louis baker, bought Dad's Cookie Company from its original owner in 1938.
+Dad’s “sweeter side” is on display at Dad’s Cookie Company in St. Louis.
+Henry Renz Sr., a South St. Louis baker, bought Dad’s Cookie Company from its original owner in 1938.
 His son took over the family operation in 1949, continuing the time-honored methods handed down from his father.
-The company passed to the next generation in 1988.
-Eight cookie varieties, including peanut butter, double chocolate and Dad's Original Scotch Oatmeal, are available at the retail shop and online.
+The company was passed to the family’s third generation in 1988.
+Eight cookie varieties, including peanut butter, double chocolate and Dad’s Original Scotch Oatmeal, are available at the retail shop and online.

 You’ve got to get to Big Daddy’s Donuts in Belton early for the best selection – they often run out by the time they close up shop at noon.
 Try a traditional glazed or cake donut, long john or cinnamon roll.
 Specialties include the “Crodaddy,” a cross between a croissant and a doughnut, and the “CroMama,” a croissant donut with cream cheese filling.